-Field Description Content type or value QMSTYPE The type of the QMS rule.
-7 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
-Boolean matching expression.
-Set this field to to match all query text.
-DATABASERESTRICTION (Optional) The Content databases that this rule matches.
-If you include this field, QMS applies the boost rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the DATABASERESTRICTION.
-QMS applies this field only when the original query includes the DatabaseMatch and SynonymDatabaseMatch action parameters.
-String SYNONYMDATABASEMATCH Set a value for this field to use database matches in this rule.
+Field Description Content type or value includes the DatabaseMatch and SynonymDatabaseMatch action parameters.
+SYNONYMDATABASEMATCH Set a value for this field to use database matches in this rule.
 If this field is empty or missing, QMS does not apply the DATABASERESTRICTION for this rule.
 QMSFIELDTEXT The FieldText rules to match against.
 FieldText expression Referenced Fields All fields that the QMSFIELDTEXT field references must be present in the rule as a field with blank content.
 Empty field CONCEPT FieldText to append.
 FieldText expression AlwaysMatchType field An AlwaysMatchType field to match the rule.
 Any non-empty value of anything other than 0